FrancisBanville/ms_interpreting_probabilities/README.md

 metaweb.
 Unobserved interactions, on the other hand, are given lower probabilities, going as low as $0$ for forbidden links.
 Two important nuances must however be made here.
-Because of observation errors due to taxonomic misidentifications and ecological misinterpretations, many observations of interactions are actually false positives.
+Because of observation errors due to taxonomic misidentifications and ecological misinterpretations [e.g., due to cryptic species and interactions; @Pringle2020ResFoo], many observations of interactions are actually false positives.
 Similarly, forbidden interactions can be false negatives if e.g. they have been assessed for specific phenotypes, locations or time.
 Implementing a Bayesian framework, which updates prior probabilities of interactions with empirical data, could lessen these errors.

 ## Probabilistic local networks

 As opposed to metawebs, probabilistic local food webs represent the likelihood that two species will interact at a specific location and within a given time period; in other words, they are context dependant.
-To be specific, space is defined here as the geographic coordinates $x$, $y$ of the spatial boundaries delineating the system, whereas time is the time interval $t$ during which interactions were sampled or for which they were predicted.
+To be specific, space is defined here as the geographic coordinates $(x, y)$ of the spatial boundaries delineating the system, whereas time is the time interval $t$ during which interactions were sampled or for which they were predicted.
 We want to point out that they are not single values, but rather continued dimensions that could be outlined differently depending on the study system.
-Regardless of how they were defined, they always delineate a specific area $A$ and duration $D$.
+Regardless of how they were defined, they always delineate a specific area $A$ and duration $t$.
 These could refer to the sampled area and duration or to the targeted location and time period.

 Many factors could be taken into consideration when estimating the probability that a predator species $i$ interacts with a given prey species $j$ locally.
-One of the most important is species co-occurrence, which describes if both species can be found at location and time $x$, $y$, $t$.
-Surely, the probability that the interaction is realized must be $0$ when species do not co-occur.
-Similarly, species relative abundance is another important predictor of the probability of interaction, because it impacts the probability that species will randomly encounter [@Canard2012EmeStr; @Canard2014EmpEva; @Poisot2015Speciesa].
+One of the most important is species co-occurrence $C$, which is a Boolean describing if both species can be found at location and time ($x$, $y$, $t$).
+Surely, the probability that the interaction is realized must be $0$ when species do not co-occur ($C = 0$).
 Interaction probabilities can also be conditional on other biological and environmental variables, such as temperature, precipitation, presence of shelters, phenotypic plasticity, phenology, and presence of other interacting species in the network.
-These conditions can affect species traits, which greatly impact the likelihood of interactions [@Poisot2015Speciesa].
-When probabilities of interactions are estimated using specific values of these variables, ecologists should make them explicit in their metadata, preferably using mathematical equations to avoid any ambiguity.
-In the next section, we will see examples of why this matters when it comes to spatial, temporal, and taxonomic scaling of biotic interactions.
-Here, we will use the variable
+These conditions can affect species traits, which greatly impact the capacity of species to interact [@Poisot2015Speciesa].
+Similarly, species relative abundance is another important predictor of the probability of interaction, because it impacts the probability that species will randomly encounter [@Canard2012EmeStr;
-$\Omega$ as a substitute for the biological and ecological context in which interaction probabilities were estimated.
-This gives us the following equation for the probability that species (or taxa) $i$ and $j$ interact in a local network $N$:
+@Canard2014EmpEva; @Poisot2015Speciesa].
+Here, we will use the variable $\Omega$ as a substitute for the biological and ecological context in which interaction probabilities were estimated.
+This gives us the following equation for the probability of realized interaction between species (or taxa) $i$ and $j$ in a local network $N$:

-$$P_N(i \rightarrow j | x, y, t, \Omega).$$ {#eq:local}
+$$P_{N}(i \rightarrow j | A, t, C, \Omega),$$ {#eq:local}

+which can be read as the probability of local interaction between the two species in an area $A$ and time interval $t$, given their co-occurrence $C$ and specific environmental and biological conditions $\Omega$.

+Multiple difficulties of interpretation arise when the conditions are not clearly specified, which we found is often the case in the literature.
+For example, if $P_{N}(i \rightarrow j | C = 1)$ represents the probability that two co-occurring species interact (i.e., the edge's probability value), $P_{N}(i
+\rightarrow j)$ denotes instead the probability of interaction without knowing if they co-occur (i.e., the product of the nodes and edge's probability values).
+For practical reasons, probabilistic ecological networks are generally represented as matrices of probabilities (i.e., matrices of edges without node values), whose elements are thus hard to interpret without clear indications about $C$.
+Overall, when probabilities of interactions are estimated using specific values of $A$, $t$, $C$, and $\Omega$, ecologists should make them explicit in their metadata, preferably using mathematical equations to avoid any ambiguity.
+Below, we will see examples of why this matters when it comes to spatial, temporal, and taxonomic scaling of biotic interactions.

 ## From potential to realized interactions

-Even though the spatiotemporal variation of interactions is not considered in metawebs, they can still be useful to reconstruct local networks of realized interactions.
+Even though the spatiotemporal variability of interactions is not considered in metawebs, they can still be useful to reconstruct local networks of realized interactions.
 Indeed, local networks are formed from subsets of their metaweb (called subnetworks), which are obtained by selecting a subset of both species